bauer-san/GPIO-service/README.md

 # Modifications
 - Added a second argument, the time (in milliseconds) that the button should be kept pressed for halt to start.
 First argument, which was present in the original, is the GPIO pin (21 by default).
+- 'sudo apt-get install libraspberrypi-dev raspberrypi-kernel-headers'
 - 'make' to build
-- `Make install` will copy the executable to /usr/local/sbin (instead of /usr/local/bin) and set root as the owner.
+- `sudo make install` will copy the executable to /usr/local/sbin (instead of /usr/local/bin) and set root as the owner.
 This makes more sense as power handling commands are usually owned by root and located in sbin directories.

 ## Install as a service
 (Based on this blog post: https://www.recantha.co.uk/blog/?p=13999)